Acute lymphocytic leukemiaAcute lymphoblastic (or lymphocytic) leukemia

 Acute Lymphocytic Leukemia or Acute Lymphoblastic Leukemia (ALL)

 There are four major types of leukemia.
 ALL is the most common in children, and the least common in adults.
 About 6,000 people are diagnosed with ALL each year.
-Children account for two third of these cases.
+Children account for two thirds of these cases.
 In general, children with ALL have a better outlook than adults.
 Most children with ALL can be cured of this cancer.

 Symptoms and Diagnosis